 Over the last few months, we have carried out some early stage feasibility and constraints studies in order to establish whether the Kilranelagh site would be a suitable location for a wind farm.
 These studies included a landscape and visual assessment, ornithology and ecology surveys, and an archaeology site walkover.

-Following a detailed review of the findings, no problematic sensitivities were revealed and we believe that the site has the capacity to accommodate up to 9 wind turbines with a maximum overall height of 165m.
+We believe that the site has the capacity to accommodate up to 9 wind turbines with a maximum overall height of 165m.

 Environmental Impact Assessment Report and Planning Application

 Over the coming months we will be carrying out more detailed environmental studies across the site including ecology/ornithology, geology and hydrology, landscape and visual, shadow flicker, noise, archaeology, traffic and transport, air quality, forestry, population and human health, and telecommunications in order to ensure that the proposed development will not have an adverse effect on the local environment or on people living in the area.

 These studies will be compiled into an Environmental Impact Assessment Report (EIAR) which will be submitted along with a planning application to Wicklow County Council.
 The target date for planning submission is summer 2020.

 If the project receives planning permission and is constructed, ABO Wind will set up a community benefit fund.
 This will benefit communities living closest to the wind farm.
 This fund can be tailored to meet the needs of the local community and we are happy to take on board any ideas or suggestions relating to the fund.
 Local people will also have the opportunity to invest in the project.